jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_component_responsetime.md

 ---

-To change the query used to determine response time, right click a connection in the Spotlight Browser and select **Properties**.
-On the Monitoring page, click **SQL Server Response Time**.
+If required, you can change the query used to determine response time.
+Use a Spotlight Client to **Configure \| SQL Server Response Time**.

-Only members of the Spotlight Diagnostic Administrators group can change the SQL Statement used to measure SQL Server response time.
+{% include note.html content="Only members of the Spotlight Diagnostic Administrators group can change the SQL Statement used to measure SQL Server response time." %}

 {% include links.html %}